A simple power flow example

 In need of a trustful load flow solver?
 We'll share ours!

 Roseau Load Flow was originally developed for Roseau Technologies’ internal use, but good things are meant to be shared.
-That’s why we made a first public release of the solver in February 2023.
+That’s why we made a first public release of the power flow solver in February 2023.
 Give it a try!

-Static power network analysis
+Static power systems analysis

 Standard load flow computation and other applications such as fault current calculation